 Distress that drives us to God does that.
 It turns us around.
 It gets us back in the way of salvation.
 We never regret that kind of pain.
 But those who let distress drive them away from God are full of regrets, end up on a deathbed of regrets.

 My encouragement today is to stop “shoulding” on yourself or others.
 For one day, listen to your words toward yourself and others.
-Do your words bring grace and life, or heap burdens and regret?
-Let me know what you find out by leaving a comment below.
+Do your words bring grace and life or heap burdens and regret?
+Not sure how to stop this kind of negative talk?
+Please reach out.

 I’m listening to my words, too.
 And choosing to live without regret.